napalm-automation/napalm-logs/docs/index.rst

 The messages are published over a secured channel, encrypted and signed.
 Although the security can be disabled, this is highly discouraged.

+Thie library is provides with a program which acts as a daemon, running in background and listening to syslog messages continuously.

 Install
 -------
 napalm-logs is available on PyPi and can easily be installed using the following command: